What Happens If You Accidentally Disturb Asbestos?

 Do not try to clean it yourself

-Disturbing it further increases fibre release.
+Disturbing it further increases fibre release and risk.

 Step 2: Isolate the Area

-Close doors and windows
+Close doors and windows to limit disturbance

 Turn off ventilation systems